 World Vision JWG, has trained over 100 school counselors to address the needs of children who are potentially exposed to International Humanitarian Law violations.
 World Vision JWG has rehabilitated schools taking into consideration safety measures and opened 7 temporary learning classrooms in￼ several schools in Area C.

 Moreover, World Vision JWG continues to promote students’ well-being through integrating extracurricular activities within the schools’ daily schedule: over 60 teachers and 12 supervisors were provided with the needed training to support schools in mitigating risks and in collaboration with the civil defense, 120 schools were provided with simulation training on fire and earthquake hazards.

 YOUTH RESILIENCE AND LIFE SKILLS

-World Vision JWG, in partnership with the MoE and Ministry of Labor (MoL), implements programmes to strengthen the resilience of adolescents by building their life skills and skills for employment.
+World Vision JWG, in partnership with the Ministry of Education, Ministry of Labor and local organisations, implements programmes to strengthen the resilience of adolescents by building their life skills and their skills for employment.

 Technical Vocational and Education Training (TVET)